 Restaurants and Eateries

-Like any metropolitan city, DC has a food personality all its own, with regional dishes from Maryland crabs and jumbo slices to pupusas and mumbo sauce.
-With nearly 15% of the population foreign-born, DC is also home to cuisines from around the world.
+And like any metropolitan city, D.C. has a food personality all its own, with regional dishes from Maryland crabs and jumbo slices to pupusas and mumbo sauce.
+With nearly 14% of the population foreign-born, D.C. is also home to cuisines from around the world.
 Here are some of the top dining destinations:

 - Ben’s Chili Bowl for half-smokes